poparf/employee-monitoring-ai/README.md

-The videostream is processed only when clients ( from frontend ) are connected to the stream Normally, the stream should be processed at all time
+The videostream is processed only when clients ( from frontend ) are connected to the stream Normally, the stream should be processed at all time If you go to a video camera then you move around screens the stream is processed continously

+fact2
+rtsp urls are different for different cameras so the actual /stream2 after url works only for tapo

 ## Questions